 Personally Identifiable Information

-Before you create your questions, you should know how Personally Identifiable Information (PII) is defined and whether your survey is asking for any.
-You can collect low-risk PII, such as a respondent's email, phone number, or address, but you should only collect PII that you know you need for analysis.
-Any PII you collect must be stored on a DOE server that has been certified and accredited.
+Only collect Personally Identifiable Information (PII), such as email, phone number, or address, if you need it for analysis.
+Any PII you collect must be stored on a Department of Energy server that has been certified and accredited.

 Getting Approval for your Survey